kwhitley/wedding-site/src/routes/travel-and-accomodations/+page.md

 $219 per night
 HOW TO BOOK: You may book online [here](https://www.hilton.com/en/attend-my-event/thewhitleywedding2023/) or by calling and requesting a room using group code "WWB."

-Please as soon as you can, but no later than August 29, 2023.
+Please book as soon as you can, but no later than August 29, 2023.

 There are also plenty of Airbnb/VRBO options available around town, as well as other fun hotel options.
 If you need help pickout out a neighborhood that fits your vibe, we are happy to give you some recommendations.